Discover the value in supporting employees financially

 Create a culture of support by encouraging employees to be more open about their financial wellbeing and helping them understand how to improve it.
 It’s a good idea to start by better understanding the needs of your business – to identify if there’s any areas you could initially focus in on.
 This can be done through anonymous surveys, an internal poll or one-on-one meetings.

 When it comes to financial education, direct them to our Financial Wellbeing Flipbook.
 It breaks down the 10 building blocks that make up financial wellbeing.
 Each section offers insight, practical guidance, and support to help employees review their financial situation and takes steps towards creating a long-term financial plan.
-You can also recommend they then go on to use our future self tool where they can build a vision board to help keep them focused as they save.
+You can also recommend they then go on to use our picture your best life tool where they can build a vision board to help keep them focused as they save.

 Don’t forget: if your company offers financial benefits such as short-term loans, savings schemes, store discounts or vouchers for services such as childcare – promote that this is available and a valuable resource.